OpoJack/git-migration-suite/README.md

 - **Remote branches preferred** - The scripts use `origin/branch` when available to ensure you're bundling the latest fetched state
 - **Safe operations** - The scripts don't modify source repositories; they only read from them
 - **Destination must exist** - Repositories must be cloned in the destination environment before applying bundles

+## Git LFS Support

+The migration suite fully supports Git LFS (Large File Storage):

+**Export (create_bundles.sh):**

+- Automatically detects if a repository uses LFS
+- Fetches all LFS objects by default (`git lfs fetch --all`)
+- Exports LFS objects to `bundles/<repo>/lfs/`
+- Use `--no-lfs` to skip LFS export
+- Use `--lfs-current` to only fetch LFS for current checkout (faster, but incomplete history)

+**Import (apply_bundles.sh / init_repos.sh):**

+- Automatically imports LFS objects if present in the bundle
+- Copies objects to `.git/lfs/objects/`
+- Pushes LFS objects to GitLab with `git lfs push --all`
+- Use `--no-lfs` to skip LFS import/push

+**Requirements:**

+- Git LFS must be installed on both source and destination machines
+- GitLab must have LFS enabled for the project

+**Note:** LFS objects are stored per-repository in the bundle.
+If multiple repos share the same LFS files, they will be duplicated in the archive.

 ## License